Scrypto Test

 The library provides two frameworks to help you test your blueprint code:

-• TestEnvironment - Allows developers to call their Scrypto functions and methods directly and assert on the output, based on a test environment
+• TestEnvironment - Allows developers to call their Scrypto functions and methods directly and assert on the output

-• SimulatedLedger - Allows developers to publish Scrypto code to a simulated ledger and run various test transactions to check the behaviors and outcomes
+• SimulatedLedger - Allows developers to publish Scrypto code to a simulated ledger and run various test transactions to check the outcomes

 Both TestEnvironment and SimulatedLedger will be useful throughout your blueprint development journey.
 The former is useful for unit testing a specific function or method, without needing to think about costing or auth.
-The latter is useful for integration testing your blueprint, under a close to real network environment, with all limits and restrictions applied.
+The latter is useful for integration testing your blueprint, with a close-to-production environment, where all limits and restrictions are applied.

 Import scrypto-test into your project